Mechanical pumps are the main patented technologies, but some non-mechanical pumps are in advanced development for emerging applications

 Report’s Key Features

 Related IP Reports developed by our team of experts in the medical sector.
-KnowMade produces several types of patent analyses such as patent landscape reports.
+Unlock the full potential of your patents with our patent landscapes and custom studies.

 Pumping system: the heart of the microfluidic device